 Interestingly, Tencent didn't publicise the launch, although it may have something to do with ensuring proper quality before officially adding another store to the current climate.

 The company's representative said that they're testing the platform to provide service to their global users, but that's as far as the official statement goes.

 That does, however, confirm the store's early access stage and a visit to the store can do the rest.
 At the moment, WeGame X doesn't exactly boast a winning catalogue, as there are around 30 games, most of which by Chinese devs.

 Whether Tencent's timing is adequate remains to be seen, what with all the hoopla around Epic's Games Store and Steam once again shining a light on the issue of splitting up gamers by platforms.

 On the other hand, Epic's decision to lead the way and slash the standard digital distribution fee of 30 per cent to mere 12 per cent promises to reshape the landscape, so Tencent might as well get in early.

 Tencent are likely to find that Epic's and Valve's stores are their main competitors, albeit the latter is still well ahead.
-In fact, Steam is likely to remain the dominant distribution platform, with analysts almost guaranteeing that GabeN will not be moved in 2019 .
+In fact, Steam is likely to remain the dominant distribution platform, with analysts almost guaranteeing that GabeN will not be moved .